-- 8. MIC (Department of Microbiology)

-- 9. AST, PHS, PHY (Department of Physics and Astronomy)

-- 10. PLB, MBB (Department of Plant Biology)

-- 11. PSY (Department of Psychology)

-- C. Social and behavioral sciences (six to nine semester hours).
-Each student is required to complete two to three courses of at least three semester hours each.
-Course prefixes are identified in the following section.
-At least two courses must be at the 300 or 400 level
+- AST, PHS, PHY (Department of Physics and Astronomy) - 10.
+PLB, MBB (Department of Plant Biology) - 11.
+PSY (Department of Psychology) - C. Social and behavioral sciences (six semester hours).
+Each student is required to complete two upperdivision courses of at least three semester hours each.
+Course prefixes of approved courses are identified in the following section.